-Ireland’s TV3 equips new HD studio with its first HARMAN Studer Vista 5 M2 console
+Ireland’s TV3 Equips New HD Studio With Its First HARMAN Studer Vista 5 M2 Console

-When TV3 launched in 1998, it became Ireland’s first commercial broadcaster.
-Today, it remains the country’s only commercial station, operating three platforms — TV3, 3e and TV3.ie — and enjoys around 25 percent of overall viewership.
-TV3 presently has two fully functioning studios, with two more currently being built — and it was to equip its new 464.5sq m HD studio, which will be used mainly for light entertainment and factual entertainment shows, that the broadcaster recently purchased a 42-fader HARMAN Studer Vista 5 M2, along with four Vi Compact stageboxes.
+DUBLIN, Ireland — When TV3 launched in 1998 it became Ireland’s first commercial broadcaster.
+Today, it remains the country’s only commercial station, operating three platforms—TV3, 3e, and TV3.ie—and enjoys around 25 percent of overall viewership.
+TV3 presently has two fully functioning studios with two more currently being built—and it was to equip its new 5,000-square-foot HD studio, which will be used mainly for light entertainment and factual entertainment shows, that the broadcaster recently purchased a 42-fader HARMAN Studer Vista 5 M2 along with four Vi Compact Stageboxes.

 The M2 upgrade to the popular Vista 5 provides the addition of TFT metering; this is capable of displaying signal levels from mono through to 5.1 channels on each input, with a user-configurable lower area.

-The station opted to invest in Studer technology for the first time, based on both price and facilities — in particular the 32/16 fiber stage boxes, according to Jose de Freitas, TV3 CTO, and Simon Dowling, head of engineering.
-But their decision was made only after they had reviewed a number of alternate console options.
+The station opted to invest in Studer technology for the first time, based on both price and facilities — and in particular the 32/16 fibre stage boxes, according to Jose de Freitas, CTO at TV3, and Simon Dowling, Head of Engineering.
+But their decision was made only after they had reviewed a number of alternative console options.

 The latest product and technology information